 But on the battlefields of America, Hannah and Alex will fight for the only cause that matters - each other.

-Craig DiLouie is an acclaimed American-Canadian author.
+Craig DiLouie is an acclaimed American-Canadian author of literary dark fantasy and other fiction.
 Formerly a magazine editor and advertising executive, he also works as a journalist and educator covering the North American lighting industry.
 Craig is a member of the Imaginative Fiction Writers Association, International Thriller Writers and Horror Writers Association.
 He currently lives in Calgary, Canada with his two wonderful children.